 The length of this model not only extends the reach of the user but also offers extra power behind swings, allowing big jobs to be completed more quickly.
 The handle is made from heavy hickory and sealed for extra protection, so even with frequent use, this mallet will not wear out for a long time.
 A dual hard black/soft white head allows flexibility for users to choose the right mallet face for different jobs.

 This lightweight mallet may not be a good option for jobs requiring heavier equipment, such as inserting floor nails.

 The black rubber side of the head is hard enough to strike with power, while the soft white side can pound out metal and other materials without leaving black marks like some other mallets.
 The fiberglass handle is built to last, and can withstand frequent use without sustaining the wear of many wooden handles.
 The fiberglass will also absorb impact better than other handles, causing less strain on the hands of users, especially when coupled with the thick comfort grip.
-This is a great mallet for frequent, daily use that can withstand a high workload without wearing on hands.

 The mallet head may come off with frequent use on very hard material such as stone.

 At 12 oz., this model can do the light work of tile tapping without causing damage, while the sturdy rubber face can also manage the work of shaping metal.
 The solid hickory handle stands up to a big workload without showing signs of wear.
 Estwing's Deadhead technology prevents recoil, allowing for a firm strike with every swing.